zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

 Before you test your new command, confirm that you are able to connect to the mainframe.

 In order for the client-side API to reach the mainframe (to fetch data sets), Zowe CLI needs a z/OSMF profile for access.
-See [Using profiles](https://docs.zowe.org/stable/user-guide/cli-using-using-profiles/) for information.
+See [Team configurations](https://docs.zowe.org/stable/user-guide/cli-using-using-team-profiles/) for information.

 Once the connection between Zowe CLI and z/OSMF is confirmed, build and install the plug-in before running it for the first time.